custardplanet/sub-counter/README.md

 - Change the `channel` value to the name of your channel on Twitch.
 - Change the `nick` value to the name of the account you would like to say the messages in chat (your own username, or your bot.
 This will not work with a bot like Nightbot, only a bot you control the account of).
 - Change the `subgoal` value to the number of subs you would like to trigger a message.
-- Change the `message` value to the message you would like the bot to say when someone gifts `subgoal` number of subs.
+- Change the `message` value to the message you would like the bot to say when someone gifts `subgoal` number of subs. `{username}` will be replaced with the users username in the message.
+Leave this blank (empty quotes `""`) if you don't want a message displayed.
 - To get the value of the `oauth` field, visit [this webpage](https://www.twitchapps.com/tmi/).
 Make sure you're signed in as the account you want to use, click Connect, then Authorize, and then get the value from the next page.

 Here is what a completed `config.json` file will look like